 • Marine Corps.
 More than 251,800 Marines have deployed since the start of the wars, completing 392,900 tours.
 More than 106,400 have deployed more than once.

 • Air Force.
 More than 389,900 airmen have deployed since 2001, with 185,500 going more than once.
 In all, airmen have completed 771,400 deployment events.

 • Coast Guard.
 More than 4,370 Coast Guardsmen have deployed since 2001, with 650 deploying more than once.
 The Coast Guard has 5,333 deployments on file, and in October 2009, 438 were deployed."

 Do The Math

 In June of 2004, the first study into military personnel returning from combat operations revealed that 1 in 8 warriors presented with PTSD.
-Additionally this report indicated that less than half of those really suffering with this problem actually
+Additionally, this report indicated that less than half of those really suffering from this problem actually

 Show Me The Money

 This study by The Rand Corporation is the first analysis of its kind.
 When we look at the financial impact of this war, the study says that direct medical care, lost productivity and suicide among veterans of the wars in Iraq and Afghanistan ultimately could cost the nation $4 billion to $6 billion for PTSD, and $591 million to $910 million for TBI.

 In the meantime, the report found the military may be wasting tens of thousands of dollars treating service members with methods that have not been proven effective, specifically the use of psychiatric drugs that have never been independently tested on people with PTSD.